Arts & Culture

 Don’t miss Bluff’s annual events.

 The Bluff International Balloon Festival is held on Martin Luther King holiday weekend in January.
 The three day event involves about 25 hot-air balloons.
 The balloons fly over Bluff for two days, and over scenic Valley of the Gods for one day.
-The Balloon Festival also hosts a Southwest Cuisine Cookoff where would-be chefs strut their stuff.
 An Arts Fair is also held in conjunction with the Balloon Festival, featuring the works of regional artists.

 The Bluff Arts Festival is held annually in October.
 Highlights of the Arts Festival include hands-on workshops on topics ranging from archeology to xeriscaping.
 The Arts Festival offers a well-known, keynote speaker along with a standing room only Bluff Film Festival.
 And, during an Art Walk, patrons are given a chance to see and purchase local artisans’ fine arts and crafts as it is displayed at over a dozen Bluff businesses in the Art Walk.